 Our role in Bangor

-We are all about regeneration.
+Our mission is to transform people and places through festivals and events.
 We believe that music, art, culture and festival events are the regenerative force that will transform Bangor from its seafront dereliction and failed retail sector into a modern seaside town.

-Kieran Gilmore, Alison Gordon,
+Kieran Gilmore, Alison Gordon